(Some of the mirror was still salvageable and so I might attempt to save them and do another project another time)

 I gathered up my supplies and got to work.
 I started with about 30 toilet paper rolls.
 I first cut them into 4ths, but one i started to messure I realized they would stick out (3D style) too much, and so I cut them down to 8ths.

-AFter having carefully removed the broken mirror from within the fram (harder than expected!)
+After having carefully removed the broken mirror from within the frame (harder than expected!)
 I uncovered the cardboard backing which would become the new base for my creation.
 I wanted to spray paint it silver (inspired by the mirror) and so I taped off the edges of the frame.
 I didn't have any painters tape so I just used wide packing tape - i didn't press it down so that it would be easier to remove once I was done.
 I took it outside, and spray painted the cardboard.